freeCodeCamp/guide/src/pages/jquery/jquery-effects-show-method/index.md

 ```
 will show all the elements whose class is *myclass*.
 Any jQuery selector can be used.

-However this method does not override `!important` in the css style, such as `display: none !important`.
+However, this method does not override `!important` in the CSS style, such as `display: none !important`.

 ### .show() as an animation method